 “Great things in business are never done by one person.”

 In 2003—the year Apple launched the iTunes music store—Steve Jobs went on 60 Minutes and explained his view of leadership.
+Watch the video below.

 Is there a “boss” that impressed upon you what it means to be a fair, just, and effective leader?
-Who comes into your mind when you think of power handled correctly?

 Interestingly, “leader” is not first and foremost defined as a high-ranking person.
 In fact, the first example of a leader (n.) at Merriam-Webster, is “something that leads: such as: a primary or terminal shoot of a plant.”

-This might seem odd; it is also spot-on.
+This might seem odd—it is also spot-on!

 To lead is to be connected and alive, as a plant’s tendrils are connected to their roots and their environment, seeking nutrients and sunlight for growth.
-A leader cannot exist without the living thing it’s growing out of; it cannot exist in a vacuum; it must be actively growing and interacting.
+A business needs to be a sustainable ecosystem, just like nature.

-When the definition does get to human leaders, it lists them in this order: guide, conductor, military director, a commanding authority, the head of a political party (and then, somewhat inexplicably, “a horse placed in advance of the other horses of a team”).
+When the definition of leader does get to human leaders, it lists them in this order: guide, conductor, military director, a commanding authority, the head of a political party (and then, somewhat inexplicably, “a horse placed in advance of the other horses of a team”).

 One thing all of these associations have in common is the team aspect.
 Like the plant, a human leader is part and parcel of the group.